rwieruch/blog_robinwieruch_content/blog/react-js-macos-setup/index.md

 ---
 title: "How to setup React.js on MacOS"
-description: "A concise step by step guide on how to setup React.js on MacOS.
-In a few steps, you will install Visual Studio Code, Node.js, NPM, Git, Prettier and create-react-app for building React applications with Mac OS ..."
+description: "A step by step guide on how to setup React.js on MacOS.
+You will install Visual Studio Code, Node.js, NPM, Git, Prettier and create-react-app for building React applications with Mac OS ..."
 date: "2018-02-20T13:50:46+02:00"
 categories: ["React", "VS Code", "Web Development"]
 keywords: ["react macos setup", "react mac os", "how to install react", "install react"]